StarkNet-Indexer/graphiql-explorer-sql/README.md

 yarn dev:mock
 ```

-## Build and deploy to nginx in EKS cluster
+## Build and deploy to Kubernetes cluster

 ### Build with cluster specific env variables